jamesstaub/euclidean-cracked/README.md

 ## to do list
 ### user concurrency features
-* show current users on a given beat post

 * sidebar chat window
 * flash of color on a given track when another user has made a change.
+  - centralize all track.save() calls to call a single route-action so, then trigger visual feedback any track data is saved

 * option to quantize all changes until beginning of next loop (to reduce disruption of the beat)
+  - currently, the loop restarts any time a parameter is changed, with many active users, this could be disruptive to the beat

 ### audio processing features
 * implement a code editor for writing custom cracked audio scripts.
-  - on each track, the editor's scope will be a function that is called on each step of the sequencer, and will have access to the sequence array.

   - a global level script editor will allow for other scripting outside of the sequencer events